devmonkey22/oso-casemgmt-django/README.md

 1. Global User/Group permissions
 	- For example, if a user is assigned the `casemgmt.view_client` permission globally, they can see any client.
+	- As future work (homework), you could create models to associate users or groups to a role globally, then create a custom Django auth backend that loads those with the user.
+That way, roles can play a bigger part of the global permission sources.
 2. `CaseloadRoles`
-	- If a user is assigned to a caseload role, the user will inherit the permissions of that role, for any linked client/casetype.
+	- If a user (or one of their groups) is assigned to a caseload role, the user will inherit the permissions of that role, for any linked client/casetype.

 There are several models that drive the authorization policies in this example.